-We formed our group after a public meeting was held in Liverpool on the 3 February 1993 to discuss asbestos related diseases.
-We found there was a need for a specialist asbestos victims support service.
-The Support group was formed by victims of asbestos related diseases and their families The meeting was sponsored by the Liverpool Trades Union Council and Health at Work (formally Liverpool Occupational Health Project).
+The group was formed after a public meeting in Liverpool on the 3 February 1993 to discuss asbestos related diseases.
+We found that there was a need for a specialist asbestos victims support service.
+The meeting was sponsored by the Liverpool Trades Union Council and Health at Work (formally Liverpool Occupational Health Project).

-The group was instrumental in forming the All Party Parliamentary Panel on Occupational Health-Sub Group on Asbestos which continues to meet and provide a focal point for change to the political land scape in regard to provision of services, treatment and funding to find a cure for mesothelioma.
+MAVSG was instrumental in forming the All Party Parliamentary Panel on Asbestos.
+The APPP continues to meet and provide a focal point for change in regard to provision of services, treatment and funding to find a cure for mesothelioma.